cmriat/Etha/prototyping/command_queue_prototype/README.md

 The writer will:
 1. Create a CUDA tensor with 10 float32 elements (all zeros)
-2. Store pickled tensor in LMDB
+2. Serialize tensor using PyTorch's ForkingPickler
-3. Send RegisterTensor via CommandQueue
+3. Send RegisterTensor message with embedded payload via CommandQueue
 4. Wait for you to start the reader
 5. Continuously modify tensor values (0, 1, 2, ...)